 Writing the notice is just step one.
 Getting it into the tenant’s hands the right way is where most mistakes happen.
 Each state has its own rules for legal delivery, and courts won’t hesitate to toss your case if those rules are ignored.

 Most commonly accepted delivery methods for notices include personal delivery, where you hand the notice directly to the tenant, making it the cleanest and most straightforward option.
 Another method is posting and mailing, which involves taping the notice to the front door and sending a copy via certified mail.
-Lastly, using certified mail with a return receipt provides a signed paper trail confirming that the tenant received the notice, adding an extra layer of documentation.

-What Happens After You Serve the Notice?
+What Happens After the Notice Expires?

 Final Thoughts